 The fact that the royal couple knew about their representative importance and took advantage of this through informal appearances in public as also seen at an event in Industriforeningen in 1927.
 The royal couple arrived silently through a side door:

 ”… an unusually tall Officer, who addressed a very classy Lady in his company, said: Yes, this must be the right Place!”

 King Christian and Queen Alexandrine did not make a fuss about their arrival at the cultural event.
 Instead, they arrived silently, and that was to show that they were not exalted as King and Queen but more like “Mr and Mrs Denmark”.
 The royal couple represented themselves as normal people in a way that had not been seen before in the Danish monarchy.
 This was received well by the public, and the royal couple fulfilled their roles together making sure that everyone saw them as husband and wife and not only as the King and Queen.
 They wanted to show their marriage as a loving and happy one, and this created a closer contact to the Danish population.

-Queen Alexandrine knew how to adapt to the public’s expectations and also the to the zeitgeist.
-So well in fact, that she became a symbol of the nation together with her husband.
+Queen Alexandrine knew how to adapt to the public’s expectations and also to the zeitgeist.
+So well, in fact, that she became a symbol of the nation together with her husband.
 Her closeness and straightforwardness at representative engagements created a relationship between her and the population.
 This benefited her roles as queen consort because she was able to act informally and place herself correctly in the spectre of closeness and distance.
-Through her reign as queen consort, she altered the roles of queens consort and stepped in the foreground as a modern and informal queen – always making sure that everyone knew that she was still the queen of Denmark.
+Through her reign as queen consort, she altered the roles of queens consort and stepped in the foreground as a modern and informal queen – always making sure that everyone knew that she was still the Queen of Denmark.